Charlie Rose (politician): Early life and education

 Rose was born in Fayetteville, North Carolina.
 He earned a Bachelor of Laws from Davidson College and a Juris Doctor from the University of North Carolina at Chapel Hill.
 As an undergraduate, he was a photographer for The News and Observer.

 Career

 For several years, Rose practiced as a lawyer, and in 1967, he became a prosecutor for Fayetteville district courts.
 In 1970, Rose unsuccessfully challenged incumbent Congressman Alton Lennon in the Democratic primary, claiming over 40% of the vote.

+Congress

 In 1972, when Lennon stepped down, Rose beat back a primary bid by a Lennon-endorsed candidate, State Senator Hector McGeachy, claiming the nomination and ultimate victory.

 Rose represented a district stretching from Fayetteville to Wilmington on the coast.
 Rose was a liberal, populist Democrat, which seemingly made him an odd fit for his conservative coastal district.
 However, he remained popular because he was viewed as a champion of farmers, especially tobacco farmers.